techgirlgeek/local_dev/README.md

   1. Download and Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
   2. Download and Install [Vagrant](https://www.vagrantup.com/downloads.html)
   3. Install [Ansible](http://docs.ansible.com/ansible/intro_installation.html#latest-releases-on-mac-osx)
     1. After installing pip, and ready to install ansible, do: pip install ansible==1.9.4
     2. Unfortunately the new 2.0 version, currently in release, doesn't work with prompts.
   4. Open a shell prompt (Terminal app on a Mac)
     1. Change directory to where ever you keep your local sites, ie: /Users/username/Sites
     2. If you don't have a sub-directory, Sites in your home directory, create it.
     3. git clone git@bitbucket.org:hdscode/local_dev.git
     4. Change directory into local_dev: cd local_dev
     5. Make sure vagrant hostmanager is installed by running:
        1. vagrant plugin list
     6. To install hostmanager:
        1. vagrant plugin install vagrant-hostmanager
   5. Make sure you are connected to the VPN.
   6. To see a list of all sites ready to build, do a vagrant status:
     1. vagrant status
   7. vagrant up { site to build }
     1.  example: vagrant up oncampus.dev
   8. Sit back, relax, and watch the magic happens.

 Once the new VM is up and running (after `vagrant up` is complete and you're back at the command prompt), you can log into it via SSH if you'd like by typing in `vagrant ssh {site}`.

 ### Sandbox Installs

-If you installed one of the sandboxes, sandbox8.dev or sandbox7.dev:
+If you installed one of the sandboxex (sandbox8.dev or sandbox7.dev):

+  1. If you can't get to the site in your browser, ssh into the box and run: sudo apachectl graceful
+  2. To access the site:
     1. Username: admin
     2. Password: admin

 ### Setting up your hosts file